ant-media/ant-media-documentation/docs/guides/configuration-and-testing/load-testing/rtmp-load-testing.md

      sudo pkill ffmpeg
      ```

-Similary, you can increase the RTMP streams load count as needed.
+Similarly, you can increase the RTMP streams load count as needed.